pycom/pycom-documentation/chapter/firmwareapi/pycom/network/server.md

 # class Server
-The Server class controls the behaviour and the configuration of the FTP and telnet services running on the Pycom Device.
+The `Server` class controls the behaviour and the configuration of the FTP and telnet services running on the Pycom device.
 Any changes performed using this class’ methods will affect both.

 Example: